xebia-functional/scala-pushover/README.md

 ## Download

-scala-slack is listed on Maven Central and can be included in your project by adding this line to your build.sbt:
+scala-pushover is listed on Maven Central and can be included in your project by adding this line to your build.sbt:
 ```
 libraryDependencies += "com.rafaparadela" %% "scala-pushover" % "0.1"
 ```
-scala-slack supports Scala 2.10 and 2.11.
+scala-pushover supports Scala 2.10 and 2.11.

 ## Usage